Hiking Wales

 DAY 1

-Arrive Cardiff any time before 4 p.m. today.
-We'll gather at our hotel at 4:30 p.m. for welcome and introductions, followed by a trip orientation.
-Our Welsh guide will then take us on a brief walking tour of Cardiff on our way to dinner.
-Those of us who just arrived will undoubtedly be jetlagged, so we'll make sure we get to bed early.
-Overnight: Cardiff.
+Arrive in Cardiff and check into your city centre hotel at 3 p.m. today.
+We’ll meet at the bar at 3:30 p.m. for a welcome chat before embarking on an insightful and intimate walking tour of the city.
+We’ll end with an early evening welcome dinner.
+Those of us who just arrived will undoubtedly be jet-lagged, so we’ll make sure we get to bed early.
 (D)

 DAY 2